Chicago — Medical marijuana is now legal in 30 states, including Illinois. So what is the effect of this growing industry on real estate?

 In a wide-ranging discussion, the panelists agreed that legalized marijuana usage for medicinal and recreational purposes will continue to grow nationwide and advised audience members to keep abreast of changes in federal and state laws to knowledgeably participate in the industry.

-The panelists also discussed the importance of learning how to navigate zoning and land use regulations.
+The panelists also discussed the importance of learning how to navigate zoning and land use regulations while protecting against a housing market crash at the same time.
 Since most zoning and land use regulations were drafted before legalized cannabis was contemplated, lawyers, entrepreneurs and real estate professionals need to understand both the laws and creative ways to operate around existing codes, the experts said.

 Commercial, retail and industrial leases also pose a thicket of issues.
 Because cannabis is so highly regulated, the panelists advised audience members to scrutinize leases because standard provisions may conflict with regulations for cannabis.
 The panelists also discussed how banking laws can impact the payment of rent and security deposits.
 “You don’t want to be paid with a duffel bag full of cash,” Robert Sistek, the chief financial officer of Innovative Industrial Properties, said about a very real problem businesses in the legalized cannabis industry face.

 Joining Sistek on the panel were Jason Divelbiss of the Hagerstown, Maryland law firm Divelbiss & Wilkinson; Bryna Dahlin of the Chicago law firm Rollman & Dahlin; Bob Morgan of the Chicago law firm Much Shelist; and Pete Kadens, the chief executive officer of Green Thumb Industries.
 John Collins, a principal of Clark Street Real Estate in Chicago, served as the moderator.